Have you tried the ACTS Prayer method?

 Are you ready to take your prayer time to the next level?

-The ACTS prayer method is a wonderful way to actually focus on what is important according to God’s word.
+The ACTS prayer method is the perfect way to actually focus on what is important according to God’s word.

 When you pray in a structured manner, it gives you a guide to follow so you don’t feel lost and overwhelmed when talking to God.